Online shopping habits are constantly evolving, so it’s no surprise that e-commerce design trends are evolving right along with them.

 While the more rigid format of “fluffy promotional description + bullet points” has been a cornerstone of product pages for decades, today online stores are opting for something a little less mechanical.

-Many expected 2020 to signalise changes.
+Many expected 2020 to signalise changes or adapt to the ‘new normal’.
 But in fact, it has become a year of analysis of new user requirements.
 Better visuals, better technology and, interestingly, better communication.
-As e-commerce becomes more advanced, it’s also becoming more human as many of the e-commerce design trends 2020 focus on how the customer feels.
+As e-commerce becomes more advanced, it’s also becoming more human as many of the ecommerce design trends 2020 focus on how the customer feels.